 Ensuring the health of America’s military personnel, defense and homeland security staff, TSA agents, and healthcare providers is critical to the safety of our nation.
 In the United States, there are 1.3 million active-duty personnel, 17.4 million veterans, 50,000 TSA agents, and 240,000 employees of the Department of Homeland Security.
-More than nine million veterans are served each year by the Department of Veterans Affairs and military health care facilities include 1,074 outpatient sites and 170 VA Medical Centers.
+More than nine million veterans are served each year by the Department of Veterans Affairs and military health care facilities include 1,074 operating/procedure rooms and 170 VA Medical Centers.
 Given the sheer size of these groups, minimizing the opportunity for HAI’s and infection spread should be a top concern for leaders.
 Now more than ever it is critical to ensure that infectious diseases do not spread from surface to surface, room to room, and between patients.
 UV light offers the military base an ideal disinfection solution.

 Combatting Infections at a Military Base with a Bundled Approach